mnieber/dodo-commands/README.md

 2. Each project contains a set of short commands.
 This allows you to run common operations quickly without having to remember too much about them.

-For example, you may call `dodo cmake` to invoke the cmake executable in the project's C++ build directory, passing it a list of flags and the desired C++ source directory.
-It's enough to type `dodo cmake` because all other required information is read from the project's configuration file.
+For example, you may call `dodo cmake` to invoke the cmake executable in the project's C++ build directory.
+It's enough to type `dodo cmake` because all other required information (the list of cmake flags and the desired C++ source directory) is read from the project's configuration file.

 3. If you switch to a different project with `$(dodo activate barProject)`, you still call `dodo cmake` to invoke the cmake compiler, but now the C++ build directory location and cmake parameters are read from `barProject`'s configuration file.